viewi/docs/v2/06_routing/03_reusingLayouts.md

 </html>
 ```

-Now if use this layout in two different pages:
+And use this layout in two different pages:

 `HomePage`